awsdocs/aws-cdk-guide/v2/get_ssm_value.md

 ## Reading Systems Manager values at deployment time<a name="ssm_read_at_deploy"></a>

-To read values from the Systems Manager Parameter Store, use the [valueForStringParameter](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ssm.StringParameter.html#static-valuewbrforwbrstringwbrparameterscope-parametername-version) and [valueForSecureStringParameter](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ssm.StringParameter.html#static-valuewbrforwbrsecurewbrstringwbrparameterscope-parametername-version) methods, depending on whether the attribute you want is a plain string or a secure string value\.
+To read values from the Systems Manager Parameter Store, use the [valueForStringParameter](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ssm.StringParameter.html#static-valuewbrforwbrstringwbrparameterscope-parametername-version) and [valueForSecureStringParameter](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ssm.StringParameter.html#static-valuewbrforwbrsecurewbrstringwbrparameterscope-parametername-version) methods\.
+Choose a method based on whether the attribute you want is a plain string or a secure string value\.
 These methods return [tokens](tokens.md), not the actual value\.
 The value is resolved by AWS CloudFormation during deployment\.

 A [limited number of AWS services](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html#template-parameters-dynamic-patterns-resources) currently support this feature\.